Agoy-beep/dharma_page/README.md

 - Sessions will be a calendar.
 - Sessions hebben een locatie nodig
 - Sessions benodigheden?
 - onderscheid sessie en workshop?
+V
 - BUG: Je krijgt een flikkerend typstreepje in de header?
 FIXED
 - Nice to have: scroll progress bar!
 - Nice to have: muziek, sfx
 - Nice to have: searchfunctie
-- Add ALAN WATTS' BOOK
+- Add ALAN WATTS' BOOK V
 - Remove questions from main text, make a 'question of the day' section
+- Look for a font